Petition for Writ of Certiorari to Review Quasi-Judicial Action, Department

 HIGHWAY SAFETY AND MOTOR VEHICLES,

-THIS CAUSE came before the Court on the Petition for Writ of Certiorari, the Response, and the Reply.
-Upon consideration of the same, the record and being otherwise fully advised, the Court finds that the Petition must be denied as set forth below.
+THIS CAUSE came before the Court on the Petition for Writ of Certiorari and the Response.
+Upon consideration of the same, the record and being otherwise fully advised, the Court finds that the Petition must be granted as set forth below.

-The Petitioner, Susa Wilcox (Wilcox), seeks review of the Final Order
+The Petitioner, Joseph James Barringer (Barringer), seeks review of

-of License Suspension, entered October 16, 2003, in which the hearing officer
+the Final Order of License Suspension, entered March 18, 2003, in which the

-for the Respondent, Department of Highway Safety and Motor Vehicles (Department),
+hearing officer for the Respondent, Department of Highway Safety and Motor

 must determine (1) whether procedural due process had been accorded, (2) whether